JPRodrigues-gh/HerbsRestaurant/README.md

         * File "/workspace/.pip-modules/lib/python3.8/site-packages/django/contrib/admin/options.py", line 1408, in response_action response = func(self, request, queryset)
     * Adding 'request' as a second parameter solved the issue: ```def confirm_booking(self, request, queryset):```
 * Booking template
     * after changing confirm field from integer to char in booking model I didn't remove the conditional statement from the booking template used to set confirm 0 to No and 1 to Yes.
 This displayed inconsistant values.

+# Unresolved
+* created date is updating to current date on update of a record

 ## Sources and References